ebzzry/ebzzry.github.io/en/src/scripting-lisp.md

 Full-fledged systems and libraries have always been a comfortable zone for Common Lisp users.
 However, for a long time, there has not been a definitive solution in using CL as a scripting language.
-In this specific context, scripting language, means something that is similar in spirit to Bash.
+A scripting language, in this context, means something that is similar in spirit to Bash.
 That is, one that is used to issue and manipulate system commands.
 In this article, I will give a short introduction on how to use CL in the scripting domain.